-Pathfinders address the problem of outdated facilities by converting Cells-and-Bells spaces into connected learning communities.
-These connected learning communities use a diversity of spaces to accommodate the needs and goals that are specific to each school's context - often there's a healthy mix of active learning studios for whole class activities, cave space for individual work & reflection, and small group collaborative areas.
-With the simplicity of taking a single hallway in a single school, there is a physical transformation that takes the environment from being a barrier of 21st-century learning to become a catalyst of it.
-Because Pathfinders can be done in small phases, it has a low entry cost with a high impact ceiling.
+Pathfinders address the problem of outdated facilities by converting "Classroom and Corridor" spaces into vision-aligned learning communities.
+These communities use a diverse range of spaces to accommodate the needs and goals that are specific to each school's context - often there's a healthy mix of active classrooms for whole class activities, cave space for individual work & reflection, and collaborative areas for small groups.

 Contact Nathan Strenge